MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 <br>
 You can create scenes for meetings, provide notifications to users, populate in-meeting dialogs, and more with meeting app extensibility.

 Third-party and line-of-business apps designed for meetings and calls are now available for use in Government Community Cloud (GCC) and GCC-High environments.
-However, these apps aren't available for Department of Defense (DOD) environment.

 You must be familiar with the concepts in this article to create custom meeting experiences with apps in Microsoft Teams.